FDA/Mechanistic-COVID-19-Model/Fig2/README.md

    Under Linux, one simply run:
 		Rscript Main.R

-   Under other operation systems (windows, Mac, etc.) after launching a R console:
+   Under other operating systems (windows, Mac, etc.) after launching a R console:
                 source("Main.R")

    2)To generate Optimum case for severe patient by using an *R version of the model: